Can you spot the errors in the intro to this story?

 Get a little help from your friends

 That means not just spending the time on writing, but on revising based on trusted feedback.
-“So, ask a friend for a new pair of eyes.”
+“So, ask a friend for help.”